Blog/ WebRTC TURN server: Everything you need to know

 ChannelData message is converted to a UDP Datagram and sent to the peer.
 Similarly, any data received from the peer corresponding to a channel is packaged into a

-ChannelData message before being relaying to the respective client.
+ChannelData message before being relayed to the respective client.

 ALLOCATION has a